Kelowna Restaurants and Food Trucks

 Okanagan Valley is an amazing place to be.
-And its big city, Kelowna, is the wine producing powerhouse.
-As you already know, there is never a better match than wine and great food.
+And its big city, Kelowna, is the wine-producing powerhouse.
+As you already know, there is never a better match between wine and great food.
 Kelowna restaurants are the epitome of Canada’s local and international culinary stage.
 Combine that with hundreds of attractions and you never have a better place to wind down for that overdue holiday.
 And no, it does not have to be a holiday, a night out with a solo mission to explore Kelowna’s scene of where to eat is all you need.

 The locals call this city a palate pleaser, and any visitor who has been here wouldn’t agree more.
-From A-list restaurants, street cafes and food trucks; you never go hungry in Kelowna.
+From A-list restaurants, street cafes, and food trucks; you never go hungry in Kelowna.
 Wondering where to eat (and down it with a glass of wine) in Kelowna?
-You could never be in a better luck; here we explore the finest restaurants and food trucks at your call and beck.
+You could never be in better luck; here we explore the finest restaurants and food trucks at your call and beck.

-Must Visit Kelowna Restaurants
+Must-Visit Kelowna Restaurants

 • Bouchons Bistro

 For the tastiest French cuisine and feel like you are in Paris, find your way to Bouchons.
 The red banquets and yellow walls will make native Parisian envious.
 The mainstay delicacies here are cassoulet Toulousain and duck confit.
 Everything is fresh and readily plucked from the local farms.
 Don’t sweat over choosing a bottle of wine or biting your tongue pronouncing a name you can never get right a thousand times; there are sommeliers specifically to help you with the decision.
 Whether it is regional or French wine you will get it served just the way you like it.